Man dies after collapsing during Belfast Marathon

 Emergency services were alerted to the casualty at around 11am on Monday, a Police Service of Northern Ireland (PSNI) spokesman said.

-The runner, aged in his 50s, collapsed at around the sixth mile and was taken to hospital — but later died.
+The runner, aged in his 50s, encountered difficulties at around the sixth mile, on the Sydenham Bypass near Victoria Park in East Belfast.

+He was taken to the Royal Victoria Hospital in West Belfast, where he later died.

-Two senior members of the management team visited the family, a spokeswoman for the marathon said.
+Two senior members of the management team visited the family in hospital, a spokeswoman for the marathon organisers said.

+A postmortem examination is expected to be carried out later to establish how the man died.

+About 17,000 people entered the race, which was won by Eric Koech, from Kenya.